Faces and maximizer subsets of highest weight modules: Extending the Weyl polytope to (pure) highest weight modules

 \subsection{Connections to Fernando's results and convex hulls of pure modules}

-We next discuss connections between our results and the work of Fernando \cite{Fe}, where he began the classification of irreducible $\lie{h}$-weight $\lie{g}$-modules.
-(This classification was completed by Mathieu in \cite{Ma}; in his terminology, the simple highest weight modules $L(\lambda) = L_{\lie{b}}(\lambda)$ are ``parabolically induced".)
+We next discuss connections between our results and the work of Fernando \cite{Fe}, where he initiated the classification of irreducible $\lie{h}$-weight $\lie{g}$-modules with finite weight multiplicities.
+(This classification was completed by Mathieu in \cite{Ma}; in his terminology, the simple highest weight modules $L(\lambda) = L_{\lie{b}}(\lambda)$ are ``parabolically induced''.)

 The following result shows that for every highest weight module $\vla$, the subset $J(\vla)$ is uniquely determined in the spirit of \cite{Fe} as follows.
 To state it, we need the following notation from \cite{Fe}.